NSW Curriculum Reform

 The NSW Government is reforming the curriculum from Kindergarten to Year 12 so every student is prepared and ready for their future.

-- contains too much clutter, with not enough time to focus on deep learning
+- the current curriculum contains too much clutter, with not enough time to focus on deep learning

-- some students are not getting the solid foundation in English and maths that they need and deserve
+- some students are not getting the solid foundation in English and mathematics that they need and deserve

 - not all HSC subjects have clear links to further study and career pathways.